Katie Ledecky: 2013

+USA Swimming Championships

 At the 2013 US National Championships, Ledecky qualified to swim in four individual events and the 4×200-meter freestyle relay at the 2013 World Aquatics Championships in Barcelona, Spain, though she later dropped the 200-meter freestyle from her program.
 At the National Championships, she finished first in the 400-, 800- and 1500-meter freestyle, and second in the 200-meter freestyle.

 World Championships

 At the 2013 World Championships, Ledecky won gold in the 400-, 800-, and 1500-meter freestyle, and in the 4×200-meter freestyle relay, and set two world records.
 In winning the 400 through 1500-meter titles, she became the second woman ever to win the events in a World Championships since German Hannah Stockbauer in 2003.
 In her first event in Barcelona, the 400-meter freestyle, Ledecky became a world champion for the first time by winning in 3:59.82, setting a new American record and becoming the second-fastest performer of all time in the event.

 In her second event, Ledecky won gold in the 1500-meter freestyle in a world record time of 15:36.53, breaking the record held by compatriot Kate Ziegler by six seconds.
 The hard-fought race saw Ledecky overcome Dane Lotte Friis in the final few hundred meters after losing the lead at the 300-meter mark and included a final 50 split of 29.47.

 In her third, and first relay event of her international career, the 4×200-meter freestyle, Ledecky and teammates Shannon Vreeland, Karlee Bispo, and Missy Franklin won gold in 7:45.14.
 Anchor Missy Franklin overtook Australian Alicia Coutts in the last 200 meters, giving the US the gold.
 Ledecky provided the US with an early lead, swimming the first leg in a personal best of 1:56.32.

 In her fourth and last event, the 800-meter freestyle, Ledecky won gold in a world record of 8:13.86, bettering Rebecca Adlington's world record of 8:14.10.
 Much like the 1500-meter freestyle, Ledecky let Lotte Friis lead most of the race, making a move at the 650-meter mark to eventually win the race by 2.46 seconds.

 Ledecky scored more points than any other swimmer to earn the FINA trophy for best female swimmer of the meet.

-At year's end, Ledecky was named the World Swimmer of the Year and American Swimmer of the Year by Swimming World magazine.
+At year's end, Ledecky was named the American Swimmer of the Year and the World Swimmer of the Year by Swimming World magazine.
 She was also named the best female swimmer for 2013 by FINA Aquatics World magazine.